What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 nvim src/index.ts

-Understanding the "Mode" Concept First
+Understanding the Concept of "Modes"

 There are only three modes you need to remember.